 5. Light Up the Room

 Want your home to be a work of art in itself?
-Drop by HiiH Lights Barn on the second Sunday of the month or schedule an appointment to browse the elaborate handmade sconces, ceiling fixtures, lanterns and lamps that are available.
+Drop by HiiH Lights Barn during their montly open studio hours, or schedule an appointment to browse the elaborate handmade sconces, ceiling fixtures, lanterns and lamps that are available.
 Nationally recognized artists Lâm Quảng and Kestrel Gates create one-of-a-kind sculptural lights and installations that are found in galleries from Seattle to Berkley, Calif.
 Pieces have even made their way to New York’s Metropolitan Opera to the set of “Madame Butterfly.”
 Their newest works are on display in downtown Astoria at Imogen Gallery.
 Looking for a hands-on experience?
 HiiH Lights also offers papermaking classes for aspiring artists and enthusiastic newbies.

 6. Create Your Own Masterpiece

 If you’d rather create your own work of art than spend the day gallery hopping, Astoria and Warrenton are full of places to help you channel your inner Monet.
 The Astoria Art Loft is home to an art gallery, workshops and a variety of ongoing classes.
 Learn watercolor or acrylic basics, or rent out one of the nine artist studios for yourself.
-When inspiration for your next artistic endeavor strikes, visit Dots ‘N Doodles for fine art supplies, located adjacent to the Art Loft.
+When inspiration for your next artistic endeavor strikes, visit Fine Art Supply for fine art supplies, located adjacent to the Art Loft.
 If painting with a glass of wine in-hand is more your thing, check out the tipsy painting classes at WineKraft, a local wine bar.
-Classes start at $35 and painting subjects vary, as a different local artist teaches each class.
+Painting subjects vary, as a different local artist teaches each class.

 To learn more about the local art scene, check out the story behind one of Astoria and Warrenton's creative souls here.